sagemathinc/cocalc-doc/source/howto/jupyter-kernel-selection.rst

 Jupyter Kernel Selection
 ================================

-The `Jupyter Notebook <https://jupyter.org/>`_ (also in the :doc:`variant of CoCalc <../jupyter>`) supports more than a single **programming language**.
+:doc:`variant of CoCalc <../jupyter>`) support more than a single programming language.
-The element which instantiates a session and runs the code of a cell is called **"Kernel"**.
+The element which instantiates a session and runs the code of a cell is called "Kernel".
-(Note, CoCalc might some day rename that terminology to "Language", i.e. the "Programming Language")

-The **currently active kernel's** "display name" is visible at the top right of the working area listing the cells.
+The currently active kernel's display name is visible at the top right of the working area.
-In most cases, it also shows a logo, which helps you identifying it.
+In most cases it also shows a logo, which helps identify it.

 When you start a new notebook, the default kernel will generally be whatever kernel you last explicitly selected.
 You can override this by creating your own :ref:`default notebook template <default-template>`.